 The industry utilises 93 billion cubic metres of water yearly, an amount enough for five million people’s water consumption needs2.
 Yes, fashion brands need to uphold sustainable practices.
 However, consumers play a role in making ethical and eco-friendly choices.
 So, you might be looking to build a more eco-friendly closet.
 Here’s a breakdown of what a sustainable wardrobe entails, a guide and tips for creating one:

 Building a sustainable wardrobe is a conscious effort to make informed decisions about our clothing choices.
-This means educating ourselves on how brands and retailers design, manufacture and distribute our clothes.
+This means educating ourselves on how sustainable fashion brands and retailers design, manufacture and distribute our clothes.
 From this, we have a better understanding of the carbon footprint of our clothing on the planet.
 The ethical fashion model also takes into account the working conditions of everyone involved in the supply chain.
 This considers the welfare of workers in factories, stores and the transportation chain.

 By paying attention to these production and distribution processes, we become conscious consumers.
 As a result, this creates the desire to build a sustainable wardrobe, which is an investment in what you wear.
 Such a wardrobe contains carefully curated, high-quality pieces of value.
 A simple note is to consider taking care of products owned, shopping with ethical brands and designers and buying local.